Torrens Park, South Australia: History

 The name was formally submitted for approval in 1945.
 Torrens Park is named after Sir Robert Richard Torrens, the third Premier of South Australia and instigator of the Torrens title land title system.
 Torrens built a large home which he called "Torrens Park" near Mitcham in 1853–4.
 In 1865 Torrens sold the house to his partner in the Moonta Mines (later founder of the University of Adelaide), Walter Watson Hughes, who enlarged it and later sold it to businessman and philanthropist Robert Barr Smith.
 It is now part of Scotch College.
 Although the original gates have recently been removed, the original gatehouse to the Estate is still visible at the corner of Belair Road and Ayr Avenue.

 Torrens Park Post Office opened on 24 August 1953 and closed in 1972.

 Part of today's suburb was laid out in 1917 from the estate of Tom Elder Barr-Smith; various parts of the suburb were originally known as "Glenburnie", Blytheswoodville, Panchito Park, Blythwood Estate and West Mitcham.

 Geography

 In comparison with most Adelaide suburbs, Torrens Park is quite large.
 The north end of the suburb is reasonably flat, but as one travels south (towards the foothills) the terrain rises and becomes hilly.
 Brown Hill Creek runs through the suburb from the south-east to the north-west.
 Due to the foothills, the rainfall in the City of Mitcham is 25–50 per cent higher than the rainfall on the Adelaide Plains.

 Torrens Park is also the location of the Mitcham Square Shopping Centre.

 Politics

-Traditionally, the area has been part of a "blue ribbon Liberal" seat; the state member has been Martin Hamilton-Smith since 1997, and the federal member has been Andrew Southcott since 1996.
+Traditionally, the area has been part of a "blue ribbon Liberal" seat; however, elections in 2022 saw both state and federal seats fall to the opposing Labor Party.